tryPap/data-management-v.3/README.md

-# Data Management
+# Data Management Pro

-Visit the site here: https://trypap.github.io/data_as_list/ A simple web application to manage a list of entries with customizable fields.
+Visit the site here: "https://tryPap.github.io/data-management-pro" A simple web application to manage a list of entries with customizable fields.
 Built with React and includes a feature to print the list of entries.

 ## Features